 From the Placencia area you can drive to the vast unexplored southern Belize and even drift down to the fabled Rio Dulce and Puerto Barrios in neighboring Guatemala.
 From Puerto Barrios it is an easy hop by land into Honduras and other points south – think Roatan, Puerto Cortez, Puerto Limon and inland to San Pedro Sula.

-9. The Belize Zoo
+9. Visit The Belize Zoo

 The internationally acclaimed Belize Zoo was started as a refuge for wild animals that had been used in making documentary films.
 An award-winning British documentary filmmaker Richard Foster made the first film on Belize wildlife here – Amate The Great Fig Tree for Partridge Films.
 The film is centered on the complex ecosystem that revolves around this magnificent tree found in Belize.